argilla-io/argilla/docs/_source/guides/llms/practical_guides/update_dataset.md

 :::
 ::::

-To learn about the schema that these suggestion should follow check [this page](create_dataset.md#add-suggestions).
+To learn about the schema that these suggestions should follow check [this page](create_dataset.md#add-suggestions).

 ## Update suggestions in existing records